 Mine is Joon.co.ke.

 You can also use the name of your business e.g. mamamikestore.com as your domain

-3. Hosting plan – this is the service which enables your website or blog to be seen on the internet.
-Hosting also acts like your storage in the internet.
+3. Hosting plan – this is the service that enables your website or blog to be seen on the internet.
+Hosting also acts as your storage on the internet.

-3. WordPress install – this is the engine which will run your website.
+3. WordPress install – this is the engine that will run your website.
 It will be like your operating system.
 It is free to install.

 Better yet, I’ll illustrate the process of creating a website blow.
 Continue reading…

 Follow this step by step guide to do it yourself.

 How to Create a WordPress Website From Scratch.

 Is it about finance, food, travel, consultancy services, marketing… name it… what’s your business about?

 This process is very crucial because it helps explain what your business will focus on.